top of page

 Wooden carvings and a speaker on a rustic surface.
 Text: "Yesoma onyansafoɔ, ɛnyɛ anamɔntenten" and "We send a wise person, not one with long legs."

-Although Ghana is an English-speaking country, over 80 languages and dialects are spoken across the nation.
-While it would be impossible for Speed to learn them all, picking up a few warm greetings, clever (and occasionally confusing) proverbs, and playful insults in the main languages spoken in Accra—Ga, Twi, and Pijin—would be both entertaining and culturally engaging.
-His uncensored reactions to the poetic, colorful, and sometimes wildly expressive nature of local communication would undoubtedly make for memorable content.
+Although it would be impossible for Speed to learn phrases from all 80+ languages and dialects spoken across the nation, picking up a few warm greetings, clever (and occasionally confusing) proverbs, and playful insults in the main Accra languages—Ga, Twi, and Pijin—would be both entertaining and culturally engaging.
+His uncensored reactions to the poetic, colorful, and sometimes wildly expressive nature of communication would undoubtedly make for memorable content.

 Two women in colorful dresses, one pounding with a wooden pestle, the other kneeling by a mortar.
 Orange and white building in background.

-While cooking may not traditionally align with Speed’s high-energy brand, preparing Ghanaian staples like FufuĀ and BankuĀ demands physical strength, stamina, and quick reflexes—qualities that perfectly match his athleticism.
+Cooking may not align with Speed’s high-energy brand, but preparing staples like FufuĀ and BankuĀ demands the physical strength, stamina, and quick reflexes that perfectly match his athleticism.
 These activities also offer rich cultural insight.
 For example, Speed could race a fufu pounding machineĀ to see who finishes first, or try his hand at making Banku the traditional way on a coal pot.
-Both experiences would give him a hands-on understanding of the skill and effort behind these iconic dishes while allowing him to engage directly with the hardworking locals who prepare them every day.
+Both experiences would give him hands-on insight into the effort and skill behind these iconic dishes, while allowing him to engage directly with the hardworking locals who prepare them every day.

 Grilled meat skewers on a barbecue with smoky, charred seasoning.
 Wooden sticks pierce the juicy, browned meat.
 Lush green background.

-Sticking with the food theme, Speed should take on an Accra Food Tour, sampling some of Ghana’s most beloved local dishes, drinks, and snacks while giving his signature live reactions.
-Trying local delicacies fits perfectly with Speed’s content style—it’s fun, engaging, and easy to capture.
-According to last year’s polls, Accra’s top five main dishes are Waakye, Jollof, Fufu, Kenkey, and AngwamooĀ (if you disagree, make sure to VOTE next time!).
-The top beverages included Sobolo, Asana, FanMilk products, Kube (fresh coconut), and Brukina (local yogurt), while the top snacks included Bofroat, Kelewele, Chichinga, Kosua ne Meko (boiled egg with pepper), and Nkatie Cake.
+An Accra Food Tour sampling some of Ghana’s most beloved local dishes, drinks, and snacks while giving his signature live reactions will be epic.
+Trying delicacies is fun, engaging, and easy to capture.
+According to last year’s polls, Accra’s favourite main dishes included Waakye, Jollof, Fufu, Kenkey, and AngwamooĀ (if you disagree, make sure to VOTE next time!).
+The top beverages included Sobolo, Asana and Kube (fresh coconut), while the top snacks included Kelewele, Chichinga and Kosua ne Meko (boiled egg with pepper).
 Sampling these foods, drinks, and snacks would give Speed a well-rounded taste of Ghanaian cuisine.
-To add extra entertainment, he could even attempt a spice challenge, testing how well he can handle the variety of flavorful Ghanaian pepper sauces that accompany these dishes.
-Can Speed handle Ghanaian pepper sauces without losing it on stream?
-Fans will be screaming, laughing, and replaying every reaction.
-This tour isn’t just a taste of Ghana—it’s a front-row seat to chaos, flavor, and Speed’s unforgettable reactions.
+To add extra entertainment, he can even attempt a pepper challenge, testing how well he can handle the spicy sauces that accompany these dishes.
+This isn’t just a taste of Ghana—it’s a front-row seat to chaos, flavor, and Speed’s unforgettable reactions.

 Busy market scene with people carrying large trays of bananas on their heads.
 Vibrant outfits and bustling shops in the background.

-The Makola Market remains a must-visit tourist attraction because it offers an unfiltered, authentic glimpse into the daily lives of thousands of Accra residents.
-Here, Speed could dive into the organized chaos of the bustling marketplace, and perhaps even try hawking or balancing wares on his head while navigating the crowded lanes to truly appreciate the strength and skill of the average vendor.
-Amidst the vibrant hum of trade and movement, he would experience the same kind of raw, high-energy intensity that defines his own content, all while engaging directly with hardworking Ghanaians going about their daily grind.
+The Makola Market remains a must-visit tourist attraction because it offers an unfiltered glimpse into the daily lives of thousands of Accra residents.
+It delivers organized chaos and nonstop interaction.
+Here, Speed could try balancing wares on his head while navigating the crowded lanes to truly appreciate the strength and skill of the average hawker.
+Amidst the vibrant hum of trade and movement, he would experience the same kind of high-energy intensity that defines his own content, all while engaging directly with hardworking Ghanaians going about their daily grind.
 Like Speed’s streams, the beauty and energy of Makola is entirely unscripted and alive.

 Stunts with Jamestown and Nima BikersĀ